Best TV deals of Black Friday 2023 that are already live

 Sony 85" Class Bravia XR X93L mini LED 4K smart TV: $3,299 ($1,200 off)

-Not only does this 2023 version of the Sony Bravia XR X93L 4K smart TV offer a bigger than big screen size at a whopping 85 inches, it's also packed with technology that makes Sony a leader in high-end TVs.
-But just because this TV is big, that doesn't mean the price needs to be.
+This 2023 version of the Sony Bravia XR X93L 4K smart TV offers a bigger-than-big screen size -- a whopping 85 inches.
+It's also packed with tech that makes Sony a leader in high-end TVs.
+But just because this TV is big doesn't mean the price needs to be.
 Walmart has slashed the price of this normally $4,500 TV down to just $3,299, so you will save $1,200.

 This TV runs using the GoogleTV OS.
 The 4K UHD mini-LED display has a 120Hz refresh rate and uses Sony's proprietary Cognitive Processor XR to deliver a picture with wide dynamic contrast, detailed blacks, natural colors and high peak brightness.
 In other words, it nicely replicates how we see the real world.